Last updated:

 • One of the hardest-hit communities in Bangladesh is Cox’s Bazar, home to nearly one million Rohingya refugees from Myanmar, including 800,000 people living in the largest and densest refugee camp in the world, Kutupalong.
 This is an extremely vulnerable population, even without a climate disaster.

 Many people are isolated in small, rural villages because of the flooding.
 People need urgent emergency relief support, including medicine, food, clothing, cattle feed, hygiene and dignity kits, temporary shelter materials and clean water.
-Some roads remain impassable due to damage, or can only be accessed by small vehicles that cannot hold a lot of supplies.
+When the roads flood, they are often impassable due to damage or water, or can only be accessed by small vehicles that cannot hold a lot of supplies.

 In a statement, India’s Ministry of External Affairs said, “Floods on the common rivers between India and Bangladesh are a shared problem inflicting sufferings to people on both sides, and requires close mutual cooperation towards resolving them.
 As two countries sharing 54 common cross-border rivers, river water cooperation is an important part of our bilateral engagement.
 We remain committed to resolving issues and mutual concerns in water resources and river water management through bilateral consultations and technical discussions.”